dataforgoodfr/12_bloom/bloom/docs/notes/development.environment.md

 ## Local Database

-You will need to source the .env.template file but before you should modify it according to your local configuration, for example using POSTGRES_HOST=localhost
+You will need to source the .env.template file but before you should modify it according to your local configuration, for example using POSTGRES_HOSTNAME=localhost

 ## Development Database